 Yep, this is a long list of things to do, but each step is necessary to ensure boating bliss next season.
 Just remember—Memorial Day weekend will be here before you know it.

-Editor's Note: This article originally published in September 2015 and was updated October 2018.
+Editor's Note: This article was originally published in September 2015 and was last updated on October 13, 2020.